Due to the change of SICE 2020 to online, RT-Middleware tutorial also will be held as an online tutorial.

 Prepare for the tutorial

 Please prepare a PC for the second part of the programming practice.
-You cannot join with a smartphone or tablet.

 Please download the following ZIP file and expand it with Lhaplus etc.